 Numerous qualifications in the area of program design and facilitation

 Certificate in Integrative Somatic Trauma Therapy from The Embody Lab

 An Advanced Degree from the School of Hard Knocks, as some of my super fun eff-ups in life are the reason I am now so good at what I do.

 3) What's the investment?

-Weekly individual coaching starts at $125/session (paid monthly).
-This includes an hour long session (face to face, online, via Skype or phone) and 2 x 15 minutes follow ups during the week (if needed).
+Weekly individual coaching starts at $600.00/month for 4 x 60 minute sessions (paid weekly or monthly).
+This includes an hour long session (face to face when possible, online, via Zoom or phone) and 2 x 15 minutes follow ups during the week (if needed).

 As Margie Warrell, author of Stop Playing Safe, says, “Women often consider the what-ifs and possible consequences of taking action, but are not as good at weighing up the risk of inaction.”
 And don’t be fooled.
 There are costs, potentially huge costs, involved in doing nothing.

 So ask yourself this: how much is it worth to you to live a life that you really, really love?
 Can you even put a price on it?

 4) How do I know if I need a coach?